Chapter 13.10

 13.10.050 Construction inspection provisions.

-(1) Stormwater management and erosion and sediment control construction inspection shall utilize the final approved plans and specifications for compliance.
-In addition, the inspection shall comply with the latest version of the Virginia Stormwater Management Law and Regulations Erosion and Sediment Control Regulations, promulgated pursuant to Article 4 (Section 10.1-566) of Chapter 5 of Title 10.1 of the Code of Virginia.
+(6) Stormwater management and erosion and sediment control construction inspection shall utilize the final approved plans and specifications for compliance.
+In addition, the inspection shall comply with the latest version of the Virginia Stormwater Management Law and Regulations, Erosion and Sediment Control Law and Regulations, promulgated pursuant to Article 2.4 (Section 62.1-44.15:58) of Chapter 3.1 of Title 62.1 of the Code of Virginia.

-(a) Preconstruction Meeting.
-Prior to any land-disturbing activity and upon receipt of the land-disturbing permit from the administrator, the owner shall schedule a preconstruction meeting.
+(a) Pre-Construction Meeting.
+Prior to any land-disturbing activity and upon receipt of the VSMP permit or VESCP permit from the administrator, the owner shall schedule a pre-construction meeting.
 The owner shall provide a minimum of 48 hours’ notice to the administrator for this meeting.

 (b) Notice of Construction Commencement.
 The applicant must notify the administrator in advance before the commencement of construction.
 In addition, the applicant must notify the administrator in advance of construction of critical components of the SWM facility(ies) and erosion and sediment control measures.

-(c) Periodic inspections of the stormwater management system and erosion and sediment control construction shall be conducted by the administrator or their designee, a DCR-certified inspector.
+(c) Periodic inspections of the stormwater management system and erosion and sediment control construction shall be conducted by the administrator or designee, a DEQ-certified inspector.
 Upon completion, the applicant and owner are responsible for certifying that the completed project is in accordance with the approved plans and specifications and shall provide regular inspections sufficient to adequately document compliance.
-The inspector shall be a DCR-certified inspector.
+The inspector shall be a DEQ-certified inspector.
 All inspections shall be documented and written reports prepared that contain the following information:

 (i) The date and location of the inspection;

-(ii) Whether construction is in compliance with the approved stormwater management plan;
+(ii) Whether construction is in compliance with the approved stormwater management plan, erosion control plan, stormwater pollution prevention plan, and pollution prevention plan;

 (iii) Variations from the approved construction specifications; and